Ce contenu n'est pas disponible dans la langue sélectionnée.

 1

-policy-group.network.openshift.io/ingress:"" label supports both OpenShift-SDN and OVN-Kubernetes.
+policy-group.network.openshift.io/ingress:"" label supports OVN-Kubernetes.

 8.3.1.1.2.
 Using the allow-from-hostnetwork network policy

-Add the following allow-from-hostnetwork NetworkPolicy object to direct traffic from the host network pods:
+Add the following allow-from-hostnetwork NetworkPolicy object to direct traffic from the host network pods.

 apiVersion: networking.k8s.io/v1